JackVCurtis/express-react-ssr-engine/README.md

 ```javascript
 app.get('/', (req, res) => res.render( { props: { /* your props here */} } ))
 ```
  Every file in your view directory will be treated as an _entry point_ to a React app, and will be _independently compiled_.
-That means if you place your reusable components inside your view directory, they will be unnecessarily compiled - instead, place a `/components` (or whatever you choose to name it), and `import` them into your main views.
+That means if you place your reusable components inside your view directory, they will be unnecessarily compiled - instead, place a `/components` directory at the same level as your view directory, and `import` them into your main views.
+Styles from these components currently have to be imported independently in the `/styles` directory within your view directory (see Styles section below).

 #### Layout